 2 cups mixed vegetable salad with chicken or tuna

 10 baby carrots; ½ red pepper, sliced mini cucumber

 Grilled chicken or fish

 1 cup fresh berries drizzled with chocolate syrup

-Did you get them all – I counted 10 (the potato is a starch and I counted the afternoon snack as 2 servings).
-Spreading out the fruits and vegetables throughout the day makes it much easier to meet the goal, and your can see that you won’t be hungry because you’re eating all day long.
+Did you get them all – I counted 10 (the sweet potato is technically a starch but it’s full of potassium, so I’ll go with it, and I counted the afternoon snack as 2 servings).
+Spreading out the fruits and vegetables throughout the day makes it much easier to meet the goal, and you can see that you won’t be hungry because you’re eating all day long.
 Try this for one week, and feel free to substitute ANY fruits or vegetables that you like.
 Let me know how you do!